-As discussed in Section 2.2, there could exists multiple data paths from the Internet to the same protected network.
-Cross-path inconsistency refers to the case where some packets denied on one path are accepted through another path.
+3) Cross-Path Inconsistency: As discussed in Section II-B, it is likely to have multiple data paths from the Internet to the same protected network.
+Cross-path inconsistency refers to the case where some packets dropped on one path are accepted through another path.
 It depends on the underlying routing table whether these anomalies are exploitable.
-However, attacks that affect routing protocols do exists and an attacker needs to succeed only once.
-Cross-path inconsistencies may also be taken for intermittently disrupted services.
-Packets originally reaching the network may switch over to another path that denies such packets because of routing changes.
+However, an attacker needs to succeed only once, and attacks that affect routing table do exists.
+Cross-path inconsistencies may also manifest as intermittently disruptive services.
+Packets originally reachable to the network may switch over to another path that drops such packets because of routing changes.

-Consider again the topology in Figure 2 with the configuration scripts in Table 3, paths $X \to dmz \to Z$ and $W \to dmz \to Y$ both deny "udp any 192.168.0.0/16," which probably should not be allowed to reach the internal network.
-Yet one may also notice that these packets can leak into the internal network through the path $X \to dmz \to Y$.
+Consider again the topology in Figure 2 with the configuration scripts in Table III, paths $X \rightarrow dmz \rightarrow Z$ and $W \rightarrow dmz \rightarrow Y$ both drop "udp any 192.168.0.0/16," which probably should not be allowed to reach the internal network.
+Yet one may also notice that these packets can leak into the internal network through the path $X \rightarrow dmz \rightarrow Y$.
 This path may not always be available since the actual path is determined by the underlying routing protocol.
 However, routing is designed to be adaptive to link failures and heavy load.
-In addition, it is relatively easy to inject false routing messages [8].
+In addition, it is relatively easy to inject false routing messages [14].
 A safe firewall configuration should not rely on that, and should assume that all paths are topologically possible.